 Python is one of the most versatile, powerful programming languages in the world.
-With Python, you can program your own apps, create games, design algorithms, or even program a robot.
+With Python, you can create games, design algorithms, or even program a robot.
 Learning Python can also lead to a career as a software engineer, web developer, mobile developer, or data scientist.
 It can also drastically improve your current career.

-Don’t invest in an online course or a book to learn Python until you can answer these three questions:
+Don’t invest in books, courses, or boot camps until you can answer these three questions:

 - Why do you want to learn Python?

 Why Do You Want to Learn Python?

 Start with your goal.
 Ask yourself, why do you want to learn it?
 Do you want to learn it because you want to change careers?
 Or because you have an idea for a great website that you want to create yourself?
 Do you want to add coding to your resume to get a job in an industry that hires people with programming skills?